boazsegev/facil.io/README.md

 It seems to me, that since both `libevent` and `libev` are so all-encompassing, they end up having too many options and functions...
 I, on the other hand, am a fan of well designed abstractions, even at the price of control.
 I mean, you're writing a server that should handle 100K+ (or 1M+) concurrent connections - do you really need to manage the socket polling timeouts ("ticks")?!
 Are you really expecting more than a second to pass with no events?

 To use this library you only need the `libreact.h` and `libreact.c` files.

+## [`libsock`](docs/libsock.md) - Non-Blocking socket abstraction with `lib-react` support.

+Non-Blocking sockets have a lot of common code that needs to be handled, such as a user level buffer (for all the data that didn't get sent when the socket was busy), delayed disconnection (don't delay before sending all the data),

+`lib-react` handles Unix sockets,

 ## [`lib-server`](docs/lib-server.md) - a server building library.